A Novel Weight-Shared Multi-Stage CNN for Scale Robustness: Related Works

+To address the gradient vanishing~\cite{Veit2016a} and degradation~\cite{Schmidhuber2015,Bengio1994,Glorot2010} problem, ResNet~\cite{He2016} and DenseNet~\cite{Huang2016b} were proposed as network architectures that enable learning with even deep architecture for image classification.
+We introduce these two works because we use them as the basic works for our WSMS-Net method.
+ResNet is the network that recorded the highest accuracy in the ILSVRC image classification task in 2015.
+Following ResNet, many ideas and new architectures have been proposed~\cite{He2016b,Zagoruyko2016,Huang2016a,Targ2016a,Han2016}, and in ILSVRC 2016, an extended version of ResNet broke the record~\cite{Zagoruyko2016}.

-\paragraph*{\textbf{ResNet}} ResNet (Residual Network)~\cite{He2017} is a new form of CNN that enables the CNN to overcome the gradient vanishing problem.
-A simple structure of ResNet is depicted in Fig.~\ref{fig:ResNet}.
-The basic structure of ResNet is called \emph{residual block}, which is composed of two convolution layers and a shortcut connection which does not pass through the convolution layers: The shortcut connection simply performs identity mapping.
-The result obtained from the usual convolution layers is denoted as $F(x)$ and that from the shortcut connection is denoted as $x$.
+ResNet (Residual Network)~\cite{He2016} is a new architecture that enables the CNNs to overcome the gradient vanishing and degradation problem.
+The basic structure of ResNet is called a \emph{residual block}, which is composed of convolution layers and a shortcut connection that does not pass through the convolution layers: The shortcut connection simply performs identity mapping.
+The result obtained from the usual convolution layers is denoted by $F(x)$, and the shortcut connection output is denoted by $x$.
 The output obtained from the whole block is $F(x)+x$.
-In deep CNNs, the gradient information has a risk of vanishing at the feature extraction in the convolution layer $F(x)$.
-However, by adding the identity mapping here, the gradient information can be transmitted without any risk of vanishing.
-The whole network of ResNet is built by stacking this residual block in many layers.
-ResNet needs no extra parameters and the gradient can be calculated in the same manner as the conventional CNNs.
+In deep CNNs, the gradient information can vanish at the feature extraction point in the convolution layer.
+However, by adding an identity mapping, the gradient information can be transmitted without any risk of gradient vanishing and degradation.
+The whole network of ResNet is built by repeatedly stacking residual blocks. \emph{Residual block} needs no extra parameters, and the gradient can be calculated in the same manner as conventional CNNs.
+ResNet employs a residual block consisting of a shortcut and two convolution layers of $3\times3$ kernels for a fixed number of the channels.
+In the original study~\cite{He2016}, each layer is constructed using a conv-BN-ReLU order.
+In a later study~\cite{He2016b}, a modified ResNet was proposed with layers constructed using a BN-ReLU-conv order that achieved a higher classification accuracy.
+BN indicates the batch normalization~\cite{Ioffe2015} here.
+This modified ResNet is called Pre-ResNet.